Lang Ning Liu - Pianist

 Lang Ning Liu brings an introspective approach to both the contemporary and classical repertoire, with performances that couple breathtaking technical mastery with profound and eloquent musicality.
 Her uncommon artistic range and the compelling immediacy of her interpretations offer listeners distinctively original concert experiences.
 Anthony Tommasini of The New York Times hailed her as "a sensitive, extremely compelling artist", and praised her "elegant pianism, warmth and artistic maturity".
 Musical America has remarked on her "miraculous strength and confident breadth."

 While performing takes up a significant portion of her time each season, Ms. Liu continues to devote herself to educational and artistic outreach endeavors, helping the community actively through numerous projects.
-She currently serves as the Youth Ambassador of the Chinese Culture Centre of Greater Toronto (CCC) and, in 2013, she was appointed as a member of its Board of Directors as their Advisor of Culture & Education.
-In 2010, she founded the Toronto International Piano Competition and CCC National Canadian Piano Competitions, serving as their Artistic Director.
+She is a member of the Piano faculty at the Glenn Gould School of the Royal Conservatory of Music in Toronto.
+In 2013, she was appointed as a member of Board of Directors at the Chinese Cultural Centre of Greater Toronto (CCC) as their Advisor of Culture & Education.
+Additionally, she serves as the artistic director of the Toronto International Piano Competition and CCC National Canadian Piano Competitions, both of which she had founded in 2010.
 Ms. Liu is a sought-after piano teacher whose students have won numerous regional, and national competitions throughout Canada as well as abroad.
 She has given master classes in various parts of North America and Asia, and has been a juror for competitions such as the MTNA Competition in Maryland.

 Ms. Liu has accumulated numerous prestigious awards and prizes, including top honors from the Juilliard Concerto Competition, Steuermann Memorial Prize, the China-France Mi Do International Piano Competition, and the Xing Hai National Piano Competition.
 She is a frequent recipient of artistic grants in recognition of her contribution to the arts throughout Canada, United States, and Asia.